Logo

 Anyone who picks up a fly rod eventually dreams of casting a perfect line into a New Zealand river and watching a massive trout rise to their fly.

-On the South Island, the conditions are just right for big brown trout to grow undisturbed, often reaching sizes of up to 6 kg (13 lbs).
+On the South Island, the conditions are just right for big brown trout to grow undisturbed reaching sizes of up to 6 kg (13 lbs).
 The famous gin-clear water and the abundant hatches of insects, cicadas, and other terrestrials mean that even the largest trout can be targeted on the surface, with dry flies and sight fishing.

 Fishing here is done pool by pool, walking up the river in search of your trophy.
 Once you spot a fish, you usually get two or three casts—just a few chances to hook the fish of a lifetime.